 - Java and .Net reference code for the generation and signing of the hash value of the normalised client parameters. - Examples of how this Java and .Net code can be included on a service provider's website. - Description of the Java and .Net code.

-5.2 Launch/Setup of "Client without OTP"
+5.2 Launch/Setup of the NemID CodeFile client